 These are more than simply trendy buzzwords – they are essential for building a successful website in the 2020s.
 Most peole use the internet on their mobiles – and responsiveness ensures that sites function properly on mobile devices.
 Accessibility refers to a set of good practices designed to ensure that people with disabilities can access your site.
 And technical SEO (Search Engine Optimisation) requirements are simply imperatives for making sure your site comes up in Google searches.

 Command line is an interface that allows you to converse with your computer by typing commands instead of using your mouse to select options in a menu.
 You can thus navigate, view, modify, move and save files on your computer with simple word commands.

 Here’s a more visual take on this content – I’m hoping that seeing it this way will give you a sense of the path ahead of you:

 So, ready for to dive in?
 Use the learning plans below to get started:

 (Come back soon for the following learning plans!
-Next up – Intro to JS)
+Next up – Intro to Version control, Git and GitHub)